sphinx-doc/sphinx/Doc-3k/library/os.path.rst

 .. index:: single: path; operations

 This module implements some useful functions on pathnames.
+To read or write files see :func:`open`, and for accessing the filesystem see the :mod:`os` module.

 .. warning::